0xMiden/miden-client/docs/typedoc/web-client/classes/NoteLocation.md

 # Class: NoteLocation

-Location of a note commitment within a block's note tree.
+Contains information about the location of a note.

 ## Methods